Wellington Albert

-He previously played for the North Wales Crusaders, Leeds Rhinos, Featherstone Rovers, Widnes Vikings and the Keighley Cougars.
+He previously played for the London Broncos, Keighley Cougars, Featherstone Rovers, Leeds Rhinos, North Wales Crusaders and the Widnes Vikings.

 Background

 Albert was born in Mendi, Southern Highlands in Papua New Guinea.
-He is the elder brother of fellow PNG international Stanton Albert.
+He is the elder brother of former PNG international Stanton Albert.

 Playing career

 Mendi Muruks

 He played for the Mendi Muruks and the Lae Snax Tigers in the PNGNRL before being selected to represent Papua New Guinea at the 2013 World Cup.

 PNG Hunters

 On 12 December 2013, Albert was named in the Papua New Guinea Hunters' squad for their inaugural 2014 season in the Queensland Cup, though he later signed a two-year deal with the Penrith Panthers starting in 2014.
 He was the second Papua New Guinean player to be signed by an NRL club without having played junior rugby league in Australia.

 Albert played 5 games for the Panthers' NYC team in 2014 before suffering a season-ending shoulder injury.
 In 2015, Albert moved into the Panthers' NSW Cup team.